-Information and instructional strategies for gifted students, English Language Learners (ELL), and students with disabilities is available in the Introduction to Universal Design for Learning document located on the Revised Academic Content Standards and Model Curriculum Development Web page.
+Strategies for meeting the needs of all learners including gifted students, English learners and students with disabilities can be found at this site.
 Additional strategies and resources based on the Universal Design for Learning principles can be found at www.cast.org.